DevCycleHQ/AI-Prompts-And-Rules/install-prompts/nestjs-openfeature.md

 </role>

 <context>
-You are helping to install and configure the DevCycle OpenFeature Provider in a NestJS server application using the OpenFeature SDK.
+You are helping to install and configure the DevCycle OpenFeature Provider in a NestJS server application using the OpenFeature NestJS SDK.
 </context>

 <task_overview>